apache/buildstream-site/content/pages/community.md

 ## Branding

-* The project does not have a logo yet.
+* The project logo is the [blue waterwheel], created specially for BuildStream.
 * The project mascot is a beaver and it is using a [beaver image], which was purchased from [dreamstime.com] and can be used under [Dreamstime's "Royalty Free" license].

 ## Participate in the BuildStream project